 Horizon Power is exposed to movements in the Gasoil price through the purchase of fuel for its diesel power stations as well as fuel consumption by its power producers.
-Horizon Power has entered into AUD denominated commodity swaps to obtain economic hedge against increases in wholesale crude oil prices and falls in the AUD/USD exchange rate.
-Horizon Power's policy is to hedge forecasted fuel cost for 1 year forward at 80% of forecast.
-In the year ended 30 June 2017, an unrealised loss of \$1,210,158 was recognised in Statement of Comprehensive Income (2016: unrealised gain of \$241,477).
+Horizon Power has entered into AUD denominated commodity swaps to obtain an economic hedge against increases in wholesale crude oil prices and falls in the AUD/USD exchange rate.
+Horizon Power's policy is to hedge the forecasted fuel cost for 1 year forward at 80% of forecast and accounted for this as a derivative at fair value through profit or loss.
+In the year ended 30 June 2018, an unrealised gain of \$1,481,171 was recognised in the Statement of Comprehensive Income (2017: unrealised loss of \$1,210,158).